User Manual

 Eraser options

-The upper button is a zoom level selector, very useful for those who keep zooming in or out.
+In the extended toolbar you’ll find a zoom level selector button, which is very useful for those who keep zooming in and out.

-By tapping on the "zoom level" button, you will be given the choice to erase stokes that were drawn on 3 levels of zoom.
+By tapping on the "zoom level" button, you will be given the choice to erase strokes that were drawn on 3 levels of zoom.

 zoom-factor